Theory of weights in p-adic cohomology: Monodromy filtration of a convergent log-isocrystal

-\begin{cor} We consider the situation in paragraph \ref{mixedisoals}, and $D_1$ is not empty anymore.
-The isomorphisms \ref{u+mixedstable-iso1} are compatible with Frobenius. \end{cor} \begin{proof} From Lemma \ref{lem-outD1}, it is enough to check it outside $D _1$, and we can suppose $D _1$ to be empty.
+\begin{proof} From Lemma \ref{lem-outD1}, it is enough to check it outside $D _1$, and we can suppose $D _1$ to be empty.
 By the same reason given at the first step of the proof of Lemma \ref{kercoker-epsilon}, we can suppose $f =\mr{id}$.
-Since the compatibility is local on $\X$ or $\ZZ _1$, we can suppose that there exists a \'etale map $h\colon \X \to \widehat{\A} ^{1} _{\ZZ _1}$ such that $g _1$ is the composition of $h$ with the projection $\widehat{\A} ^{1} _{\ZZ _1} \to \ZZ _1$ and that the composition of $i _1$ with $h$ is the zero section.
-Since by construction, outside of $D _1$, the isomorphisms of \ref{u+mixedstable-iso1} are equal to that of Proposition \ref{Prop-hdagZ'1w1+kercoker}, the claim follows by this proposition. \end{proof}
+Since by construction, outside of $D _1$, the isomorphisms of \ref{u+mixedstable-iso1} are (modulo the biduality isomorphism) that constructed in \ref{WhenDempty}, i.e. are equal to that of Proposition \ref{Prop-hdagZ'1w1+kercoker}, then the claim follows by this proposition \ref{Prop-hdagZ'1w1+kercoker}. \end{proof}